rackerlabs/docs-cloud-networks/dev-guide/api-operations/methods/get-retrieve-list-of-ports-v2.0-ports.rst

 Retrieves list of ports to which the tenant has access.

 Default policy settings for this operation return those subnets that are owned by the tenant who submits the request.
 You can control which attributes are returned by using the ``fields`` query parameter.
+For more information, see :ref:`Filtering Requests <generalapi-filtering>`.